vmalnathnambiar/exfilms/README.md

 If you use ExfilMS in your work, please cite it using the following:

-Nambiar, V. (2024).
-ExfilMS.
-GitHub. https://github.com/vmalnathnambiar/exfilms
+Nambiar, V., & Nambiar, S. (2024).
+ExfilMS (Version 1.2.3) [Computer software]. https://github.com/vmalnathnambiar/exfilms

 <br>